-The COVID-18 pandemic caused the unemployment of hundreds of thousands of people.
+The COVID-19 pandemic caused the unemployment of hundreds of thousands of people.
 This has resulted in burdensome financial problems for American workers, even those in Utah and elsewhere who have returned to work.
-Federal stimulus payments, unemployment benefits, and other relief has helped fill the gap to some extent.
+Federal stimulus payments, unemployment benefits, and other relief have helped fill the gap to some extent.
 However, there are ways to get you through these tough times.

 The loss of a regular and dependable source of income affects your ability to pay rent, buy groceries, and gas, as well as purchase other important items necessary for everyday life.
 It also affects your ability to pay credit card accounts, medical bills, and other debt payments due monthly.

 The moratoriums and relief plans implemented by many creditors such as mortgage servicers, auto lenders, student loan servicers, and credit card companies provided some assistance to individuals financially affected by the pandemic.
 Some landlords even made concessions to their tenants.
 Many of these assistance programs recently ended when it seemed that coronavirus cases were down due to vaccinations becoming available.
 What happens next as the virus surges in many parts of the country is uncertain.

 Based on the extent of your unemployment, you may be facing problems paying all your monthly debts.
 Paying your monthly housing payment whether you are a homeowner or renter, should be your highest priority.
 If you are facing foreclosure, filing a Chapter 13 bankruptcy case can stop the foreclosure sale.
 You can file a plan of reorganization that includes repaying your mortgage arrearages.